 =4) Harry Kane (eight hat-tricks)

-Harry Kane scores a lot of goals for Tottenham Hotspur, we know this.
+Harry Kane scored a lot of goals for Tottenham Hotspur, we know this.
 We also know that Harry Kane used to score a lot of Premier League hat-tricks.
 Specifically in the year 2015 and the year 2017.
 Kane scored two in 2015 as a promising youngster then in 2017 he scored a barely credible six hat-tricks in a single year, including two in four days in May and two in four days at Christmas.
-Yet since that (as it stands) final hat-trick for Spurs against Southampton on Boxing Day 2017, the England captain and World Cup Golden Boot winner is yet to register another in his domestic league, even as he slowly rumbles towards 200 Premier League goals and perhaps Alan Shearer’s record of 260.
-If he can reintroduce hat-tricks to his weaponry then those goal records may be a lot easier to chase down.
+Yet after that hat-trick for Spurs against Southampton on Boxing Day 2017, the England captain and World Cup Golden Boot winner did not register another in his domestic league.

 =4) Thierry Henry (eight hat-tricks)